 Signed in the negative at lower right and negative number on lower left.
+One of the photographer's cameras is in the image on a tripod.

 John Beasly (sometimes mistakenly Buckley, which was his father's middle name) Greene was a French-born (in 1832 in Le Havre) American archeologist, who was the son of a Boston banker living in France, whose company, based in Le Havre, in late 1854 was called J.B.
 Greene & Co.